anaellezou/fizzbuzz/README.md

 Have a better file architecture.

-Add Pytest and Pylint.
-To have a proper view of the 100% test coverage, and also make sure there is no linting error.

 Use Nginx which would have handled the compression of the response.

 Add the bonus enpoint for the Statistics